 Electra was born at Carolina Tiger Rescue as part of our former breeding program.
-Electra is a small, lean caracal who packs a lot of attitude into her tiny body.
-She enjoys being part of the tour and living next to Aria Tiger.
+Electra is a small, lean caracal who packs a lot of attitude into her tiny body and enjoys being part of the tour.
 If she is not stalking you through the grass in her enclosure, Electra may be taking a break high up on one of her platforms, but she is still keeping a close eye on what is going on.

 How Electra Came to the Sanctuary

 Electra was born at Carolina Tiger Rescue as part of the former breeding program.
 Carolina Tiger Rescue started in the late 1970’s as Carnivore Preservation Trust (CPT).
 Our goal back then was to breed keystone species, such as caracals, to one day release them back into their natural habitats when it was safe to do so.
-When other AZA accredited facilities began breeding in accordance with the Species Survival Plan, CPT turned its focus to rescuing.
+When Association of Zoos and Aquariums (AZA) accredited facilities began breeding in accordance with the Species Survival Plan, CPT turned its focus to rescuing.
 Those animals who were born here will live out their lives at Carolina Tiger Rescue.

 Electra is much more shy than our other two caracals, preferring to stay away when the tours come by.
 She enjoys patrolling her territory to ensure no one gets too close to the border.
 Electra is very feisty and will hiss at volunteers and keepers alike, reminding everyone that she is a wild animal and not to be messed with.

 Electra is a petite caracal with tufts of hair on the top of her ears that stick straight up.
 She weighs around 20 pounds.
-Female caracals are typically smaller than their male counterparts.
+Female caracals are typically smaller than the males.